gingerbeardman/gingerbeardman.github.io/_posts/2021-04-17-turning-an-ipad-pro-into-the-ultimate-classic-macintosh.md

 comments: ''

 ---
 I've started work on the next in my 1-bit Woodblocks series: "Tekagami" (Ito Shinsui's "Hand Mirror").
-So I thought it is a good time to talk a bit about how I turned my iPad Pro into the ultimate Classic Macintosh.
+So it's a good time to talk about how I turned my iPad Pro into the ultimate Classic Macintosh.

 ![](/images/6547d0cb-447f-4373-92c3-a23eac7acb51.jpeg)